You’ve probably heard of the term “oil-pulling,” which is an alternative method to improve the health of the teeth and mouth.

 What are the benefits of oil-puling?

-Oil-pulling offers a lot of benefits, including but not limited to: preventing tooth decay, fighting bad breath, relieving gum inflammation, whitening teeth, and soothing dry throat.
+Oil-pulling offers a lot of benefits, including but not limited to: preventing tooth fillings, fighting bad breath, relieving gum inflammation, whitening teeth, and soothing dry throat.

 The benefits are also known to extend way beyond oral health, as oil-pulling may also enhance immune function and play a role in the prevention of heart disease.